fncokg/pandoc-tex-numbering/README.md

 - `subfigure-symbols`: The symbols used for subfigure numbering.
 Default is `"abcdefghijklmnopqrstuvwxyz"`.
 The symbols will be used in the order specified.
 You must ensure that the number of symbols is greater than or equal to the number of subfigures in a figure.
 - `subfigure-format`: The format of the subfigures used in captions and references.
 This is a python f-string format similar to the section numbering format.
 Default is `"{sym}"`.
 The available fields are `sym` and `num`. `sym` is the symbol of the subfigure and `num` is the number of the subfigure.
 For example, if you set `subfigure-format="({sym})"`(i.e. parentheses around the symbol), the subfigures will be shown as "(a)", "(b)" etc. in the captions and references.

+## List of Figures and Tables
+To support short captions and custom titles in the list of figures and tables, you can set the following metadata to turn on the custom list of figures and tables:
+- `custom-lof`: Whether to use a custom list of figures.
+Default is `false`.
+- `custom-lot`: Whether to use a custom list of tables.
+Default is `false`.

+NOTE: **pass `-f latex+raw_tex` to the pandoc command if you want to put the lists at the correct position.** This is because the filter cannot get access to the position of the lists in the LaTeX source code unless the `raw_tex` extension is enabled. **If `raw_tex` is not enabled or the `\listoffigures` and `\listoftables` commands are not found, the lists will be put at the beginning of the document.**

+You can customize the list of figures and tables by setting the following metadata:
+- `lof-title`: The title of the list of figures.
+Default is "List of Figures".
+- `lot-title`: The title of the list of tables.
+Default is "List of Tables".
+- `list-leader-type`: The type of leader used in the list of figures and tables (placeholders between the caption and the page number).
+Default is "dots".
+Possible values are "dot", "hyphen", "underscore", "middleDot" and "none".

 ## Caption Renaming
 The `figure-prefix` and `table-prefix` metadata are also used to rename the captions of figures and tables (but they are not used in subfigures and subtables).

 # Details